p-society/typeracer-cli/README.md

 - If **no**
   - Ask for **Room to join for race**, **Number of racers**, **Number(sort of password)** from your friend who created a private room to race.

+## Highscores

+You can see top 10 Highscores of online mode

+run `typerace o -s`

 Enjoy :fire: